alexyuly/chil/README.md

 ### Specific Value Types

+A *specific value type* is a given set of specific values.

-- JSON numbers: `"number"`
+- JavaScript Numbers: `"number"`
-- JSON strings: `"string"`
+- JavaScript Strings: `"string"`
-- JSON `true` or `false`: `"boolean"`
+- JavaScript Booleans: `"boolean"`

 ### Generic Value Types

+A generic type is a function of other types called *type arguments*.
 There are two *generic value types*: vectors and structs.

 #### vector

-A vector type is the set of JSON arrays with values all of a single type argument `Type`:
+A vector type is the set of JavaScript Arrays with values of a single type argument `Type`, of the following form:
 ```
 {
     "vector": Type